hightechu/hightechu-summer2020/day2/README.md

 ## Learning Outcomes
 By the end of today's session, students should be able to...
-* Answer queries from previous day - outcome for the session "Workshop Rotation 3"
+* Answer queries from previous day (RE: "Workshop Rotation 3")
-* By writing Text based code, configure Digital I/O and Analog input on an Arduino - outcome for the session "Workshop Rotation 3"
+* Configure Digital I/O and Analog input on an Arduino (RE: "Workshop Rotation 3")
-* Interface an Arduino with external circuit elements - outcome for the session "Workshop Rotation 3"
+* Interface an Arduino with external circuit elements (RE: "Workshop Rotation 3")
-* Recollect names of all participants in the Acadmey
+* Identify everyone in their Academy Project Team by Name
 * Demonstrate respectful communication and attentiveness while listening
-* Ask questions to peers and instructors
+* Ask questions to Peers and Instructors

+---

 ## Class Outline for Day 2 (Tuesday)